ktoso/rx-wiki/Reactive-Streams.md

 }
 ```

-The Akka Streams wrapper would differ like this:
+The Akka Streams wrapper would in turn look like this:

 ```java
 package com.database.driver.akkastream;